OfficeDev/O365-iOS-Connect/README.md

 We'd love to get your input on this Office 365 iOS Connect sample.
 You can send your feedback to us in the [Issues](https://github.com/OfficeDev/O365-iOS-Connect) section of this repository. <br>
 Questions about Office 365 development in general should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/Office365+API).
 Make sure that your questions are tagged with [Office365] and [API].

+<a name="troubleshooting"></a>
+## Troubleshooting

+With the Xcode 7.0 update, App Transport Security is enabled for simulators and devices running iOS 9.
+See [App Transport Security Technote](https://developer.apple.com/library/prerelease/ios/technotes/App-Transport-Security-Technote/).

+For this sample we have created a temporary exception for the following domain in the plist:

+- outlook.office365.com

+If these exceptions are not included, all calls into the Office 365 API will fail in this app when deployed to an iOS 9 simulator in Xcode.

 <a name="additional-resources"></a>
 ## Additional resources